CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-4/Sprint-2/Self-paced/1_Performance Measurement Under Agile Delivery Contracts.md

 **Imagine you are reviewing a recurring delivery issue that impacted three vendors.
 What’s the best next step?**

-[[?]]Example of one acceptable answer: Host a joint root cause analysis to understand what happened and agree on system-level improvements.  **Tip:** Look for systemic issues rather than blaming individual vendors.
+Example of one acceptable answer: Host a joint root cause analysis to understand what happened and agree on system-level improvements.

+**Tip:** Look for systemic issues rather than blaming individual vendors.
 Consider facilitating a retrospective or coordination session to resolve blockers collaboratively.

 ---